gardener/gardener/docs/usage/logging.md

 ### Fluent-bit

-The Fluent-bit configurations can be found on `charts/seed-bootstrap/charts/fluent-bit/templates/fluent-bit-configmap.yaml` There are five different specifications:
+The Fluent-bit configurations can be found on `pkg/operation/botanist/component/logging/fluentoperator/customresources` There are six different specifications:

+* FluentBit: Defines the fluent-bit DaemonSet specifications
-* SERVICE: Defines the location of the server specifications.
+* ClusterFluentBitConfig: Defines the labelselectors of the resources which fluent-bit will match
-* INPUT: Defines the location of the input stream of the logs.
+* ClusterInput: Defines the location of the input stream of the logs
-* OUTPUT: Defines the location of the output source (Loki for example).
+* ClusterOutput: Defines the location of the output source (Loki for example)
-* FILTER: Defines filters which match specific keys.
+* ClusterFilter: Defines filters which match specific keys
-* PARSER: Defines parsers which are used by the filters.
+* ClusterParser: Defines parsers which are used by the filters

 ### Loki